videolan/libvlcsharp/CONTRIBUTING.md

 ## Coding

 ### Developer Environment
-- Visual Studio 2017 (with latest patches/updates), with the following workloads/components
+- Visual Studio 2019 (with latest patches/updates), with the following workloads/components
     - .NET desktop development workload
     - Mobile development with .NET workload
     - .NET Core cross-platform development

+You will need to install GTK if you want to work on LibVLCSharp.GTK.

 ### <a name="rules"></a> Coding Rules